How to assess loan applications for individual borrowers

 Financial information

-- Do their accounts go into negative balance even when they don’t have overdraft?
+Do their accounts go into negative balance even when they don’t have an overdraft?

-- Even if they do have overdraft, what do they use it to do and how often do they tap into it?
+Even if they do have an overdraft, what do they use it for, and how often do they tap into it?

 A borrower’s bank statement paints a vivid picture of their financial health and circumstances.
 Lendsqr has partnered with Mono to let you be able to do this seamlessly.